 Brampton Plan recognizes the integral role that Employment Areas play in helping to achieve economic and fiscal sustainability, and allow people to live close to work, contributing to 15-minute communities.
-Brampton Plan establishes two separate Employment designations - Employment and Mixed-Use Employment, that are addressed in this section, to recognize their collective role in providing job opportunities in Brampton that support the economic success of the city.
+Brampton Plan establishes three two separate Employment designations - Employment and Mixed-Use Employment, that are all addressed in this section, to recognize their collective role in providing job opportunities in Brampton that support the economic success of the city, including: Industrial, Mixed-Use Employment, and Major Office.